 This course reinforces to students the principles and process of visual problem solving, developing a visual vocabulary and applied analysis of perception, audience and environment.
 The course builds on the topics covered in Visual Communications I and requires students to use all of the skills that they have gained in their other classes to produce portfolio-quality pieces.
 Students will complete projects where they will be called upon to define subject matter, create original text and images as content and produce cohesive visual statements.

 These pieces should demonstrate a developing awareness of a unique vision.
 Prerequisite: Visual Communication I

-Graphic Design I GD205 The goal of Graphic Design I class is to introduce, then see the student thrive in the process of making meaningful visual communication.
-Proven principles of juxtaposition, element hierarchy, and framing are explored as the foundation to more rigorous levels of complexity.
-The student will progress from simple to more involved exercises, intended to provide the skills and confidence to undertake involved visual management.
+Communication Design I GD205

+The goal of Communication Design I class is to introduce, then see the student thrive in the process of making meaningful visual communication.
+Proven principles of juxtaposition, element hierarchy, and frameof-use are explored as the foundation to more rigorous levels of complexity.
+The student will progress from simple to more involved exercises, intended to provide the sills and confidence to undertake involved visual management.
 Achievement of the goal will provide awareness of the creative process through evaluation of the designer's examples, classroom discussion, and presentations.
 Students who successfully complete this course will understand the sequence of working with design elements and be able to apply their individual point of view to a varied degree of assignments from concept to completion.
 Working on more pragmatic design problems, students will then begin to examine and create complex hierarchical relationships, such as structuring information and imagery on the screen.
-Prerequisite: Foundation year or transfer credit
+Prerequisite: Studio Foundation Year through methodology and practice.
+The principles of design are now beyond the beginning levels of exploration, hence the skills and confidence level of the Graphic Design student has risen sufficiently to allow them to undertake more involved assignments.
+The emerging designer must be aware that the core of their basic knowledge is still being added upon and to be open to fresh challenge, continued self discipline and thoughtful exploration.
+The next levels of the Graphic Design II course will make the student more cognizant of the design profession from creation of artistic example via highly crafted presentation and collaborative discussion inside and out of class.
+Prerequisite: Communication Design I

-Graphic Design II GD206 The course builds on the principles presented in the Graphic Design I course: framing, elemental hierarchy, juxtaposition and message intent.
-The students can willingly manage greater degrees of project complexity through methodology and practice.
+Communication Design II GD206

+The course builds on the principles presented in the Graphic Design I course: framing, elemental hierarchy, juxtaposition and message intent.
+The students can willingly manage greater degrees of project complexity